 Prices and quantities.
-Consider a shock to sector-1 productivity A_1 of 5%, which decays exponentially, while sectoral productivity is unshocked for all other sectors.
+Consider a shock to sector-1 productivity A_1 of 1%, which decays exponentially, while sectoral productivity is unshocked for all other sectors.
 Figure 2 displays the time paths of A_1 , consumption, labor, and prices in percentage point deviations from steady state.
 Three cases are depicted: nominal wage targeting, inflation targeting, and flexible prices.

 Observe in the first column that under nominal wage targeting, besides nominal wages W remaining stable, the aggregate price level P falls in response to the positive productivity shock, driven almost entirely by the fall in sector-1 price p_1 .
-Other sectoral prices move, because of decreasing returns to scale, but minimally so.
-Meanwhile, under inflation targeting in the second column, P is constant and W rises, driven by a smaller fall in p_1 and an increase in all other sectoral prices p_k .
+Other sectoral prices essentially do not move.
+Meanwhile, under inflation targeting in the second column, P is constant and W rises, driven by a fall in p_1 (albeit smaller than under nominal wage targeting) and an increase in all other sectoral prices p_k .
+What matters for welfare, however, are consumption and labor.
+Labor falls under nominal wage targeting and rises under inflation targeting.
+As will be clear in the next subsection, this will be due to differences in menu cost expended under the two regimes.
+Because menu costs are income for households, the higher labor demand and hence income under inflation targeting map into higher consumption than under nominal wage targeting.